Estimated reading time: 8 minutes

 As a personality test, you can also take a career assessment that tells what career would be perfect for you.

-Ultimately, a career assessment can give you insight into what kind of career would be great for you based on your strengths, weakness, and what skills you possess.
+Ultimately, a career assessment can give you insight into what kind of career would be great for you based on your strengths, weakness, and skills you possess.

 You should also ask yourself questions about your strengths and weaknesses.
 For example, these are questions you would ask if you want to be a medical assistant.